zxshock/Moscow128_exp/README.md

 Added: Kempston Joystick on port #31
 Added: labels for western 74LSxx logic chips
 Added: Connector for keyboard address lines + diodes as the original implementation is rather messy
-Changed: Expansion connector will be DIN 41216 as SNP59-96 are virtually unobtainable outside .ru
+Changed: Expansion connector will be DIN 41216 as SNP59-96 are virtually unobtainable outside .ru for me

 Notes:
 Added "shock_own.lbr"